devblac/devblac.github.io/content/post/building-a-gym-tracker-with-spec-coding.md

 draft = false
-title = 'I Hate the Gym, So I Built a Fitness App with Spec Coding' subtitle = 'How my nephew, the gym, and a new coding paradigm collided into one project.' description = "A personal story about building LiftFire, a gym tracker app, with Kiro IDE — and my thoughts on the future of vibe coding, spec coding, and AI-assisted development." author = 'DevBlac' tags = ['fitness', 'spec-coding', 'developer-experience', 'personal', 'vibe', 'code', 'software engineering', 'kiro', 'AI', 'develop'] categories = ['General']
+title = 'I Hate the Gym, So I Built a Fitness App with Spec Coding' subtitle = 'How my nephew, the gym, and a new coding paradigm collided into one project.' description = "A personal story about building LiftFire, a gym tracker app — and my thoughts on the future of vibe coding, spec coding, and AI-assisted development." author = 'DevBlac' tags = ['fitness', 'spec-coding', 'developer-experience', 'personal', 'vibe', 'code', 'software engineering', 'kiro', 'AI', 'develop'] categories = ['General']